YAL-GameMaker/function_get_address/README.md

 # function_get_address
 Supported versions:

-* GameMaker: Studio > 1773 (object value type wasn't supported before then)
+* GameMaker: Studio: all versions released after 1.4.1773 (object value type wasn't supported before then)
-* GameMaker Studio 2 < 2.2 (a bug got fixed after 2.2.1.291)
+* GameMaker Studio 2: all versions before 2.2.2 (2.2.1.291 is the last one where this works)

 ## What is this
 This trick allows to acquire a pointer to a native GML function, as result allowing you to pass it to a native extension